googleapis/nodejs-firestore/api-report/firestore.api.md

 //
 // @public
 export class GeoPoint implements Serializable, firestore.GeoPoint {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' constructor(latitude: number, longitude: number);
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     //
     // @internal
     static fromProto(proto: google.type.ILatLng): GeoPoint;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" isEqual(other: firestore.GeoPoint): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration isEqual(other: firestore.GeoPoint): boolean;
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"